demister/Capstone-Project/README.md

+Executive Summary
+Note: Detailed project proposal can be found in the .rmd file.
 ## Idea 1
 Can Numerology Be used to predict your probability of being involved in an air crash?
 ## Idea 2